skoona/skn_utils/README.md

 This nesting action is controlled by the value of the options key ':depth'.
 The key :depth defaults to :multi, and has options of :single, :multi, or :multi_with_arrays

-The ability of the resulting Object to be Marshalled(dump/load) can be preserved by merging configuration options into the input params key ':enable_serialization' set to true.
-It defaults to false for speed purposes
+The ability of the resulting Object to be Marshaled(dump/load) can be preserved by merging configuration options into the input params key ':enable_serialization' set to true.
+It defaults to false for speed purposes.
+A subclass with the nesting configuration is also provided as the preferred method of managing depth.

 ### New Features